aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 of throwing exceptions.
 It will first look at the value to the right of the `:-`:
 * If it is a `Success`, it will extract the value and evaluate the expression that follows the `;`.
 In this case, that means the remaining lines of the function body.
-* If it is a `Failure`, it will propagate that value as the result of the whole surrounding expression.
+* If it is a `Failure`, it will propagate that error as the result of the whole surrounding expression.
 In this case, that means the whole function body.

 In the case of `Need`,